grzegorzpikus/UoE_L_into_CS_Assignment_2/README.md

 In the file `Tests.py` there are several unittests to check if the main algorithms work correctly:
-1) Luhn algorithm - the test passes either valid or invalid card number.
+1) Unit test for the Luhn algorithm - the test passes either valid or invalid card number.
 In the first case the the algorithm has to return `True` and for the second case `False`.
-2) Searching card details by name - the test passes details of a card that
-is stored in the program, and it is not stored.
+2) Unit test for searching card details by name - the test passes details of a card that are stored in the program, and different card details that are not stored.
 In the first case the unittest compares graphical representation of Card Class (`__repr__`) for these two instances.
+If they are the same the test is passed.
+In the second case the program has to show info „Card not found” to pass the test.
-3) Searching card details by card number - Similarly to the searching by name, card numbers are used.
+3) Unit test for searching card details by card number - Similarly to the searching by name, card numbers are used.
+The test passes details of a card that are stored in the program and card number that is not present in the program.
+In the first case, again,  the unittest compares graphical representation of Card Class for these two instances, if they are the same, the test is passed.
+In the second case, the test is passes if the program returns info „Card not found”.
-4) Quick sort - for this test a list of random strings is generated (each string contains 4 characters) and it is sorting by quick sort algorithm and by python `sort()` function.
+4) Quick sort - for this test a list of random strings is generated (each string contains 4 characters) and it is sorted by quick sort algorithm and by python `sort()` function.
 The results of this two operations are compared.
+If the results of these two methods are the same, the test is passed.